walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 Resources such as flows, forms and other workflow files can be shared between Concord projects by using `imports`.

+How it works:

+- when the process is submitted, Concord reads the root `concord.yml` file and looks for the `imports` declaration;
+- all imports are processed in the order of their declaration;
+- `git` repositories are cloned and their `path` directories are copied into the `dest` directory of the process working directory;
+- `mvn` artifacts are downloaded and extracted into the `dest` directory;
+- any existing files in target directories are overwritten;
+- the processes continues.
+Any imported resources placed into `concord`, `flows`, `profiles` and `forms` directories will be loaded as usual.

 For example:

 ```yaml